andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 * the JWT signature against the queried public key(s) from _jwks_url_
 * that the JWT is not expired

-Usually this configuration would be sufficient but as we also want to make sure that our resource server is working with stateless token authentication we have to configure stateless sessions (i.e. prevent _JSESSION_ cookies).
+Usually this configuration would be sufficient to configure a resource server (by autoconfiguring all settings using spring boot).
-Starting with Spring Boot 2 you always have to configure Spring Security yourself as soon as you introduce a class that extends _WebSecurityConfigurerAdapter_.
+As there is already a security configuration for basic authentication in place (_com.example.library.server.config.WebSecurityConfiguration_), this disables the spring boot auto configuration.
+Starting with Spring Boot 2 you always have to configure Spring Security yourself as soon as you introduce a class which extends _WebSecurityConfigurerAdapter_.

+So we have to change the existing security configuration to enable token based authentication instead of basic authentication.
+We also want to make sure that our resource server is working with stateless token authentication, so we have to configure stateless sessions (i.e. prevent _JSESSION_ cookies).

 Open the class _com.example.library.server.config.WebSecurityConfiguration_ and change the existing configuration like this: